usethetypes/usethetypes.github.io/videos/001-vscode-intero.md

 In my case, we see a linker error referring to `-ltinfo`.
 This is mentioned in [this][intero-issue] issue in Intero's GitHub issue tracker.
-We need to install `libtinfo-dev`:
+We need to install `libtinfo-dev`.
+Note that the equivalent packages on other Linux distributions as well as macOS and Windows will have slightly different names:

 ```bash
 sudo apt-get install libtinfo-dev